 The approach will address LOINC® alignment issues, but it does not address the advantages of supplementation of LOINC® to support secondary, but essential, uses of laboratory data, including translational research or public health surveillance.
 LOINC® currently does not provide an extensible basis to determine levels of similarity between LOINC® terms.
-Although LOINC® has a rich semantic model of parts that are used as pieces to build LOINC® terms, LOINC® has so far chosen not to distribute robust internal hierarchical structures of those parts (except in certain areas such as clinical documents).
-Rather, LOINC® has favored the approach of providing mappings of its component parts to external terminology systems.
-Examples of these external terminology systems include chemical entities of biological interest, The National Center for Biotechnology Information genes and taxonomy of microorganisms, the Human Genome Organization (HUGO) gene nomenclature committee, and of course, SNOMED CT®.
+LOINC® has provided mappings of its component parts to external terminology systems.
+Examples of these external terminology systems include chemical entities of biological interest, The National Center for Biotechnology Information genes and taxonomy of microorganisms, the Human Genome Organization (HUGO) gene nomenclature committee, and SNOMED CT®.

 Through such mappings, LOINC® can be bound to a model that ascribes meaning to LOINC® terms and integrates LOINC® encoded data with other essential domains of human health, specifically medicinal products, diagnoses, medical procedures, non-laboratory-based diagnostics, and others represented by U.S.-supported and/or international data standards.
 Fortunately for the U.S. healthcare domain, this work began in 2014 through a cooperative agreement between LOINC® and SNOMED CT®, from which grew the mappings of LOINC® parts to SNOMED CT® concept codes.
 SNOMED CT® is an advanced, medical terminology standard that covers all aspects of human health in great depth and employs basic and advanced concept models consistent with the gold standard for medical terminologies defined by Cimino in his Desiderata for controlled medical terminologies in the 21 century .19 The cooperative agreement acknowledged the breadth of laboratory concepts in LOINC® and both the superior concept modeling represented in SNOMED CT® and the extensive representation of non-laboratory medical concepts contained in SNOMED CT®.
 The cooperative agreement resulted in SNOMED CT® models for 20,000 LOINC® laboratory concepts.
-Unfortunately, the cooperative agreement stalled due to institutional and political resistance at varying levels.

 To achieve the mission and vision put forth by SHIELD, best practices suggest that these data standards be harmonized, integrated, and disseminated into a unified format.
 Reliance on any single one of these standards for laboratory data interoperability will result in a substandard and problematic implementation and will impede the desired levels of SHIELD’s success.
 The encouraged response is to integrate efforts between standard development organizations (SDO) in the U.S. domain.

-Despite the setback, SNOMED CT® and researchers at the US Department of Veterans Affairs (VA) and University of Nebraska Medical Center (UNMC) continued the development work to extend the level of laboratory concept coverage in the SNOMED CT® domain.
+SNOMED CT® and researchers at the US Department of Veterans Affairs (VA) and University of Nebraska Medical Center (UNMC) continue the development work to extend the level of laboratory concept coverage in the SNOMED CT® domain.
 Further, SNOMED CT® developed a broadly accepted model for medicinal products that NLM assisted to develop.
 This model is readily extensible to RxNorm to cover U.S. pharmacopeia, including branded drugs.
 Both the VA and UNMC have successfully integrated these three national data standards (LOINC®, SNOMED CT® and RxNorm) into a unified, controlled medical terminology that leverages these advancements while protecting relevant licensing and proprietary interests for each standards body.
 The result is a cogent, logical, and controlled medical terminology that incorporates and binds the critical human health domains represented in EHRs and will support the data science needs for public health surveillance and translational research efforts envisioned by SHIELD.
-As such, this unified LOINC®-, RxNorm-, and SNOMED CT®-controlled medical terminology can be incorporated into the SHIELD strategy.
+Thus confirming this unified LOINC®-, RxNorm-, and SNOMED CT®-controlled medical terminology can be incorporated into the SHIELD strategy.

 Data Transport